jeffmaley/awsstopall/README.md

 * Stop all running EC2 instances in all regions
 * Remove all Auto-Scaling groups
 * Block all public access to S3
-* Disable all IAM Users and Roles
+* Disable all IAM Users

 ## TODO